 Of course, “just go buy it” is sometimes easier said than done.
 Let’s say you can’t find one of the gifts on your list at the store where you thought you’d find it.
 Traffic is ridiculous, too, and you’re short on time.

 - Do not jump in your car and drive elsewhere – start calling around.
-This is so easy if you have a smart phone, but even if you don’t – even if all you have is a landline at home, and have to go home to make the calls – you’ll still save time compared to driving all over the place to other stores that may not have it either.
+This is so easy if you have a smartphone, but even if you don’t – even if all you have is a landline at home, and have to go home to make the calls – you’ll still save time compared to driving all over the place to other stores that may not have it either.
+Plus, some stores will hold items for you if you can tell them when you’ll be there to buy it.

 - Start thinking of substitute gifts.
 You may have to come up with something other than your first choice for that person.